 University of Bologna

 This book provides an overview of the dialectic of theory and practice through which SFL positions itself as an appliable linguistics with reference to the theory of Verbal Art.
-Early chapters sketch a concise history of the linguistic study of literature tout court, as well as the emergence and development of specifically SFL approaches to it and convergences and divergences among approaches.
-A detailed theoretical description is given of the overall architecture of SSS (Systemic Socio-Semantic Stylistics), the central descriptive-analytical model created by Ruqaiya Hasan.
-In addition, the correspondences between Hasan’s framework and what Jakobson theorised as the empirical linguistic evidence of his ‘poetic function’, grammatical parallelism and with what he calls ‘pervasive parallelism’ are delineated.
-Due attention is also paid to the valuable, if limited, synergy that there is between Corpus Linguistics (CL) and SSS as well as the appliablilty of SSS to translation studies and to EFL.
-The author also offers views on the possible – and desired –directions that SSS within SFL may take in the future.
+A concise history of the linguistic study of literature tout court is sketched, as well as the roots of specifically SFL approaches to it.
+A detailed theoretical description is given of the emergence of systemic functional stylistics and, in particular, of the overall architecture of Systemic Socio-Semantic Stylistics (SSS), the central descriptive-analytical model created by Ruqaiya Hasan.
+Subsequently, the correspondences between Hasan’s framework and what Jakobson theorized as the empirical linguistic evidence of his ‘poetic function’, grammatical parallelism, and with what he calls ‘pervasive parallelism’, are delineated and illustrated via the analysis of one poem by D.H.
+Lawrence, ‘Bei Hennef’ (1913).
+Further, the teaching of the language in literature with the tools of SFL/SSS is addressed, and a case study of the experience of guiding students towards this ‘special’ register awareness in an undergraduate EFL curriculum in Bologna, Italy is offered.

 Table of Contents